ntn9995/pytagged/README.md

 ## Misc

 ### Modes:
-PyTagged can run in either:
+pytagged can run in either:
 1. default mode: works on files, prints no output
 2. printonly: does NOT modify files, prints raw string output of would-be modified files
 3. benchmark: copies files to temp files, work on the temp files, and prints out some performance statistics